 There are endless variations of delicious plant-based wraps!
 Here are a few of our favorites for you to try next.

 Have you tried our collard green wraps and like them?
 Share with us in the comments below, rate our recipe and Pin it for later.

 - ½ medium eggplant (260 g), cubed

 - ½ tsp smoked paprika

-- ½ tsp dried thyme
+- ½ tsp thyme, dry

-- ¾ cup dry millet, rinsed
+- ¾ cup millet (150 g), dry

 - 4 collard leaves, washed and dried

-- ½ head red cabbage, thinly sliced
+- 1 cup red cabbage (70 g), thinly sliced

-- 2 medium carrots, thinly sliced
+- 1 carrot, thinly sliced

 - 2 radishes, thinly sliced

-- 1 cup cooked chickpeas, drained
+- ½ cup cooked chickpeas (80 g), drained

 - salt and pepper to taste

-- 1 tbsp mustard
+- 2 tbsp mustard

-- 2 tbsp soy yogurt, unsweetened
+- 6 tbsp soy yogurt

 - 2 tbsp orange juice

-- 2 tbsp fresh chives, chopped
+- 2 tbsp fresh chives (6 g), finely chopped

 - While the eggplant is roasting, cook millet according to package directions.
 Set aside.

-- Once all the components are ready, fill each collard leaf with a dollop of millet, a spoon of smoky roasted eggplant, some cabbage, carrots, radishes, chickpeas, and finally, drizzle with the orange mustard sauce.
-Fold the leaves like you would a burrito.
-Enjoy!
+- Once all the components are ready, fill each collard leaf with a dollop of millet, a spoonful of smoky roasted eggplant, some cabbage, carrots, radishes and chickpeas.
+Drizzle with the orange mustard sauce.

 - If you have a hard time digesting raw dark leafy greens, feel free to blanch or steam the collard greens for 30-40 seconds before using them for your wrap.

 - Instead of the yogurt sauce, you can use any store-bought hummus for a different twist and more convenient version!

 - Other veggies you can try are cucumbers, bell peppers, tomatoes, avocado or beets.
 Chickpeas can also be swapped for any other legume.